In Which I Get It So Wrong. Like, So, So Wrong.

 I prided myself on knowing that self-care doesn’t always mean buying myself expense soaps and coffees and stuff.
 I prided myself on knowing that I don’t have to brand it on Instagram, like “pics or it didn’t happen.”
 I do Reiki on myself throughout the day, a few seconds here and there, checking in to make sure I’m not holding tension in my stomach or shoulders or whatever.
 When I feel myself getting sick I park myself right in bed, place those hands and let Reiki flow through me, pumping up that good old immune system.
 SELF-CARE LEVEL: EXPERT.

-I had the pleasure of receiving a surprise Reiki session from a gifted practitioner the other day and she was like, “You’re closed off.
+I had the pleasure of receiving a Reiki session the other day and she was like, “You’re closed off.
 What’s up with you not taking care of yourself?”
 I’m thinking, “Uhh, I do take care of myself.
 I work out.
 And I spend lots of time reading.
 And doing Reiki on myself.
 And, like, going into nature and thinking and stuff.
 Yeah.”

 And then she’s like, “Why is the energy of your ego so big?
 What are you trying to prove?”
 And I’m like:

 But she was right.
 She was so very right.